lintweaker/mpd-dsd/README.md

 - Utilize DSD/DoP support provided by ALSA in kernel 3.6.11 and up [*1]

-[*1] The current DoP implementation in kernel 3.6.11 seems to provide a incorrect/incompatible DoP format not compatible with commond DACs known to support DoP.
+[*1] The current DoP implementation in kernel 3.6.11 seems to provide a incorrect/incompatible DoP format not compatible with common DACs known to support DoP.